realmofuz/text_effects/README.md

 - `text_effects:rainbow`: Implements Rainbow/Gradient for ASCII in the default Minecraft font.

 ## Known issues:
-- Text displays work, but use different units for moving characters, so currently cause characters to fly out of the text box.
+- Signs work, but use different units for position, so currently cause characters to fly off the sign.
 - Effects that move characters do not work very well with bold text.
 I do not plan to fix this.